warcade/core/README.md

 └── my-plugin.dll      # Backend (optional, Windows)
 ```

+**Installing plugins:**
+- From GitHub: `webarcade install username/repo`
-Users install plugins by copying files to the `plugins/` directory.
-No npm, no compilation required.
+- Manual: Copy plugin files to the `plugins/` directory

+No npm, no compilation required for end users.

 ---